envoyproxy/katacoda-scenarios/getting-started/step1.md

 ## Admin

 Finally an admin section is required.
-The admin section will be explained in more details in the following steps.
+The admin section will be explained in more detail in the subsequent steps.

 <pre class="file"  data-filename="envoy.yaml" data-target="append">admin:
   access_log_path: /tmp/admin_access.log